Skip to main content

 The fables are central to Ready, Set, Resilience, a middle school program designed to help kids navigate communal and personal hardships, be they natural disasters or relationship struggles.
 Born from a unique collaboration — comprising faculty, staff and students from the Duke University Nicholas School of the Environment and North Carolina State University, resilience practitioners, and other North Carolina educators — the program also includes lesson plans and complementary activities modifiable for different ages and educational settings.

-First piloted in Carteret County in 2022, Ready, Set, Resilience has expanded to five counties across the state, including areas devastated by Hurricane Helene in September 2024.
+First piloted in Carteret County in 2022, Ready, Set, Resilience has expanded to six counties across the state, including areas devastated by Hurricane Helene in September 2024.
 This momentum reflects a growing need to support students through various crises that disrupt lives and learning.
 It’s also a testament to the dedication of North Carolina teachers who have been instrumental in shaping Ready, Set, Resilience into a versatile program that benefits kids and adults alike.

 “As an educator, this is the most impactful thing I’ve ever seen implemented,” says Robert Condie, an eighth grade English teacher at Broad Creek Middle School, who mentored the shadow puppet show team.
 “I’ve never seen a program like this change not only the students, but the faculty and the energy of a campus and, personally, me.
 I feel like a better person just being a part of this.”